Waypoints for use with Canadian Rockies Geology Road Tours,

 These are the latest waypoints, with all corrections and updates included.
 One of the files also includes the tracks I recorded on my GPS unit as I followed the various highways.
 These tracks are generally truer than the highway alignments given on the current federally issued topographic maps.

 You have four choices in downloading the waypoints --

 Choice number one: GDB file

-If you have Garmin's "MapSource" program on your computer, and a MapSource-compatible GPS receiver with download capability, click here.
+If you have Garmin's "MapSource" or "BaseCamp" program on your computer, and a compatible GPS receiver with download capability, click here.

-When asked, choose to open the file in the folder.
-Double-click the file.
-MapSource should begin to run, and the waypoints and tracks should be displayed.
+After downloading the file and saving it, run MapSource or BaseCamp and open the file.
+The waypoints and tracks should be displayed.
 Connect your receiver and download the waypoints and tracks to it by clicking on the program's download icon and following the directions.
-Save the file before closing MapSource, in case you want to use it again.
+Save the file before closing the program, in case you want to use it again.

 Some of Garmin's automotive GPS units can receive waypoints as "POI"s, meaning "points of interest."
 Garmin provides a program called "POI Loader" for converting GDP files to POI data and loading it into the auto unit.
 Information at www.garmin.com.
 (Click on Support, Updates & Downloads, and Mapping Programs to locate the free download.)